Promises Chaining

 View Answer:

-Interview Response: A classic mistake made by new developers is breaking the promises chain.
-New developers can often attempt to separate or break the chain for readability or lack of knowledge.
+Technical Response: A classic mistake made by new developers is breaking the promises chain.
+New developers often attempt to separate or break the chain for readability or lack of knowledge.
 Although technically, we can also add many “.then” to a single promise.
 This method isn't considered chaining since it adds numerous handlers to a single promise without passing the result.
 Instead, they process the result independently from one another.
 We rarely need multiple handlers for one promise in practice, and chaining often gets used.

 Code Example: